 Mazec is great at recognising text but less hot at punctuation.
 It's also a bit difficult to edit and change letters without going back to the keyboard.
 But it is great for spotting words and turning them into text, and can be used with any app.

 MyScript Nebo is a handwriting and note-taking app that works with Apple Pencil.
-We haven't had a chance to test it out for ourselves, but its quality speaks for itself; it has won several accolades in the past couple years including the App Store Best of 2016, and the Best App 2017 CES Mobile App.
+We haven't had a chance to test it out for ourselves, but its quality speaks for itself; it has won several accolades in the past few years including the App Store Best of 2016 and Best App 2017 CES Mobile App, and was featured on the 2018 Best App charts on the App Store.